Committee Vacancies (Academic Board nominations)

 How to Apply

-To apply for any advertised position, please complete the application form and return, via email, to the Secretary of the Academic Nominations Committee at academic.board@lse.ac.uk by the given deadline.
+For most positions, please complete the application form and return, via email, to the Secretary of the Academic Nominations Committee at academic.board@lse.ac.uk by the given deadline.

 You should say why you wish to be considered, and confirm that you have the appropriate requirements indicated.
 Please also confirm that you have discussed your application with your Head of Department.